-The amounts you pay for copayments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are described in the Medical Benefits Chart.
-If you reach the maximum out-of-pocket amount of \$5,800, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
+• Your combined maximum out-of-pocket amount is \$11,300.
+This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from both in-network and out-of-network providers.
+The amounts you pay for copayments, and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
+(The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
+These services are described in the Medical Benefits Chart.)
+If you have paid \$11,300 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
 However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Section 1.4 Our plan also limits your out-of-pocket costs for certain types of services
+Section 1.3 Our plan also limits your out-of-pocket costs for certain types of services

-In addition to the maximum out-of-pocket amount for covered Part A and Part B services (see Section 1.3 above), we also have a separate maximum out-of-pocket amount that applies only to certain types of services.
+In addition to the in-network and combined maximum out-of-pocket amounts for covered Part A and Part B services (see Section 1.2 above), we also have a separate maximum out-of-pocket amount that applies only to certain types of services.